Achievement Unlocked

 Arrogant, haughty behaviors or attitudes

-Note on subtypes: The vulnerable (covert) subtype presents with hypersensitivity, shame, social withdrawal, and hidden grandiosity — and may be more commonly encountered in outpatient settings than the overt, grandiose presentation.
+Note on subtypes: The vulnerable or covert subtype presents with hypersensitivity, shame, social withdrawal, and hidden grandiosity, and may be more commonly encountered in outpatient settings than the overt, grandiose presentation.
 Recent profiling research confirms grandiose, vulnerable, and mixed subtypes as empirically distinct presentations (Maples et al., 2025).
+The distinction matters because it changes both the interview approach and the treatment pathway.

 Etiology